Flown tool kits

 The National Air and Space Museum collection contains a pair of slip joint pliers that were carried by John Glenn on his historic Friendship 7 orbital flight in case emergency repairs were needed.
 These appear to be exactly the same model as carried by John Young some years later on Gemini X.

 Without the aid of stowage lists it is difficult to determine exactly what tools were carried on the Gemini flights.
 However, a collection of items flown by John Young on Gemini X that was sold at auction in 2009 does shed some light on the issue.

 Flat head screwdriver carried by John Young on Gemini X

 This collection of flown items included the flat-head screwdriver shown on the right.

 This 5¾" long screwdriver (weighing 0.14lb / 62g) has no visible manufacturer's mark but does have a NASA part and serial number marked on one side of the blade.

 The other tool in the collection was a 6" long pair of Craftsman slip joint pliers (weighing 0.27lb / 123g) with an interesting story behind them.
-Young wanted to carry a pair of pliers on board the Gemini 10 mission as he had found that the switches in the Gemini spacecraft were sometimes very difficult to operate with space suit gloves on.
-However, NASA management were apparently not keen on the idea of an astronaut going at the spacecraft switches with a pair of pliers and Young's request was refused.
+Young wanted to carry a pair of pliers on board the Gemini 10 mission, apparently after having had issues with the plug of an electrical extension cord used on board the spacecraft.
+However, NASA management was apparently not keen on the idea of an astronaut using a pair of pliers on spacecraft hardware so Young's request was refused.